 The jazz trumpeter and composer Dave Douglas was among those who quickly noticed Mr. Evans, commissioning him to perform on the Festival of New Trumpet Music.
 “The kinds of things he was doing, hardly anybody was doing,” Mr. Douglas said.
 “He has now further developed those techniques into some sounds that are wholly his own.
 That doesn’t happen too often.” >> Read full New York Times article

-Wines from Sonoma County, North Coast and Paso Robles.
+-Wines are from Sonoma County, North Coast, and Paso Robles.

 In our At the Crossroads series you will discover the music of iconic contemporary classical composers performed alongside cutting-edge emerging composers from California and beyond

 Eavesdrop on conversations between Lou Harrison, much loved California composer whose 100th birthday we celebrate in 2017, and two younger generations who share his lifelong interests of exploration and inclusivity.
 We’ll hear Harrison’s music alongside that of Natacha Diels whose work, like Harrison’s, is steeped in a sense of ritual; Gity Razaz who fearlessly combines technologies and cultures; the prolific and eloquent Jimmy Lopez; and the playfully absurd Annie Gosfield.
 You’ll listen to composer talks and we’ll perform and record music by the newest generation of composers influenced by Harrison’s work through our SF Search Program: the San Francisco Contemporary Music Players program in support of emerging contemporary classical composers.

 These events were made possible in part by a grant from